A Systematic Investigation of Commonsense Knowledge in Large Language Models: Experimental Setting

 \subsection{Baselines}

-We compare the performance of \pretrained{} language models with different baselines.
-A simple baseline is to randomly select an answer from the answer candidate choices, where the chance of selecting the correct answer is $\frac{1}{\textit{number of choices}}$ for each question.
-We refer to this baseline as the \emph{Random Baseline}.
-We also experimented with two other baselines by either choosing the majority label from the training data or the longest answer as the prediction.
-We do not report those results since they perform similarly to the Random Baseline.
+We compare the performance of Gopher with two baselines.
+The first, simple baseline is to randomly select an answer candidate, where the chance of selecting the correct one is $\frac{1}{\textit{number of choices}}$.
+We henceforth refer to this as the \emph{Random Baseline}.
+We experiment with two other baselines: Either choosing the majority label from the training data, or choosing the longest answer.
+We omit these baselines as they perform similarly to the Random Baseline.

-We also consider an \emph{Answer-only Baseline} where we evaluate the answer options under the \pretrained{} models \emph{without} considering the question.
-This baseline show to what extent a \pretrained{} model uses the question to make a prediction as opposed to relying on the likelihood of answer choices in the pretraining data.
-We calculate the entropy of the answer-choices $\bold{y}$ in \Table{tab:data_example} for \hellaswag{}, \winogrande{} and \piqa{}.
-For \winogrande{}, we calculate the entropy of the answer choices.
-Without any dataset bias, we anticipate answer probabilities under a model to be independent of answer correctness, and a performance similar to the Random Baseline.
-Similar hypothesis-only baselines are well studied for natural language inference problems to reveal the dataset bias \cite{mccoy-etal-2019-right}. \citet{trichelair-etal-2019-reasonable} study the Answer-only Baseline on one commonsense benchmark, SWAG \cite{zellers2018swag}.
+More importantly, we consider an \emph{Answer-only Baseline}, where we select the highest-scoring answer choice under the LM, \emph{without} conditioning on the question.
+More formally, this baseline considers $s_{\boldsymbol{\theta}}(\bold{y})$, as opposed to $s_{\boldsymbol{\theta}}(\bold{y} | \bold{x})$ in Eq.~\ref{eq:score_function}.
+This baseline reveals the extent to which the \pretrained{} LM conducts the appropriate reasoning over the context to select the answer, as opposed to relying on potential surface cues or annotation artefacts that make the correct answer \emph{a priori} more probable than the rest.
+We illustrate this baseline at the top of \Figure{fig:figure1}.
+For \winogrande{}, we calculate the cross-entropy of the text starting by the pronoun replacement, as shown in \Table{tab:data_example}.
+Ideally, each answer choice should be equally likely if we do not consider the question, and the Answer-only performance should be close to the Random baseline.
+Similar hypothesis-only baselines are well-studied for natural language inference datasets \cite{hypothsesis-only-nli-baselines}; \citet{trichelair-etal-2019-reasonable} further explored such an Answer-only baseline, albeit only on the SWAG benchmark \cite{zellers2018swag}.